-Littering shall mean throwing, scattering, spilling, placing, dumping, depositing, causing or allowing to be thrown, blown, scattered, spilled, thrown or placed, or otherwise disposing of any solid waste upon any property with or without the consent of the property owner unintentionally or intentionally.
+Littering is defined as throwing, scattering, spilling, placing, dumping, depositing, causing or allowing to be thrown, blown, scattered, spilled, thrown or placed, or otherwise disposing of any solid waste upon any property with or without the consent of the property owner unintentionally or intentionally.

-The North Carolina Department of Transportation began its Adopt A Highway program in 1988 as a volunteer clean up organization committed to reducing roadside litter and keeping North Carolina's highways clean.
+The NC Department of Transportation began its Adopt A Highway program in 1988 as a volunteer clean-up organization committed to reducing roadside litter and keeping North Carolina’s highways clean.

 Adopt A Highway volunteers save taxpayers approximately $4 million in annual litter clean up costs.
 North Carolina has one of the largest anti litter programs in the nation with 6,000 participating groups and 120,000 volunteers throughout the state.

 To learn more and Adopt A Highway, contact the Office of Beautification at 800-331-5864 or go online.

 The Swat-A-Litterbug Program is an educational effort administered by the Office of Beautification Programs within the North Carolina Department of Transportation that allows for citizens to report littering by identifying the offender by their license plate number and then sending the offender a notice that they have been observed in the act of littering.

 Each citizen is asked to assist in an educational effort to ensure a cleaner and safer North Carolina roadway system.
 You may report a litterbug by contacting the Office of Beautification Programs at 800-331-5864 or online.

 You may report roadside debris on the NC Department of Transportation’s website or by calling 1-877-368-4968 weekdays from 8 a.m. to 5 p.m.
 For emergencies, please call 911.